 General recommendations: We will vote AGAINST re-election of the Chair of the Board where:

-– The company has failed to make an explicit commitment to the Paris-Climate Accord and/or set an appropriate net-zero emissions target.
+– The company has failed to make an explicit commitment to the Paris-Climate Accord and/or set an appropriate scope 1 and scope 2 net-zero emissions target.

 – A commitment is made but there is no associated change to company strategy, capital expenditure or operating plans.